 Step 3.
 Place the remaining vegetables on top of and around the chuck roast.

 Step 4.
 Pour the dry onion soup mix and cream of mushroom soup over the top.
-(There’s no need to add any water to the slow cooker.)
+You don’t need to add any water or additional liquid to the slow cooker.

 Step 5.
-Cover with a lid and cook on low for at least 8 hours, preferably 10, until fork-tender.
+Cover with a lid and cook on low for at least 8 hours, preferably 10, until fall-apart tender.

-Note: I strongly recommend NOT reducing the cook time.
-In my testing, I made this recipe for pot roast in the crock pot both ways – at a high temperature for fewer hours, and a low temperature for more hours – and the longer cooking time was significantly more meltingly tender and flavorful.
+Note: I strongly recommend NOT reducing the cooking time.
+In my testing, I made this recipe for a pot roast in the crock pot both ways – at a high temperature for fewer hours, and at a low temperature for more hours – and the longer cooking time was significantly more moist, tender, and flavorful.

 Step 6.
-Shred meat slightly with two forks and serve hot.
+Shred the meat slightly with two forks and serve hot.

 Store leftovers from this slow cooker pot roast recipe in an airtight container in the refrigerator for 3-4 days, or in the freezer for up to 3 months.
 You may want to put the vegetables in separate storage, as they may soften more when reheating.